 To buy or view more detailed product information and pricing, please click on the technical datasheet page below:

 Please refer to the product datasheet for known applications of a given antibody.
-We\'ve tested the Tau (Phospho-Ser235) Antibody with the following immunoassay(s):
+We\'ve tested the Tau (Ab-262) Antibody with the following immunoassay(s):

-Western Blot (WB) (Western blot analysis of extracts from mouse brain tissue using Tau(Phospho-Ser235) Antibody and the same antibody preincubated with blocking peptide.)
+Western Blot (WB) (Western blot analysis of extracts from mouse brain tissue using Tau(Ab-262) Antibody.)

 Promotes microtubule assembly and stability, and might be involved in the establishment and maintenance of neuronal polarity.
 The C-terminus binds axonal microtubules while the N-terminus binds neural plasma membrane components, suggesting that tau functions as a linker protein between both.
 Axonal polarity is predetermined by tau localization (in the neuronal cell) in the domain of the cell body defined by the centrosome.
 The short isoforms allow plasticity of the cytoskeleton whereas the longer isoforms may preferentially play a role in its stabilization.